usnistgov/hyperspy_tutorial/instructions/index.rst

 |
 |

-Thank you for registering for the 2019 Microscopy and Microanalysis short course on data analysis in materials science, presented by the developers of HyperSpy.
+Thank you for registering for the 2020 ACMM HyperSpy workshop on data analysis in materials science.
-This interactive tutorial session will introduce you to modern techniques of data analysis for materials science and microscopy data within the scientific Python environment, with plenty of time for questions and individual help.
+This interactive tutorial session will introduce you to modern techniques of data analysis for materials science and microscopy data within the scientific Python environment, with time for questions and individual help.
 The ultimate goal for the session is that by its end, each attendee feels comfortable using HyperSpy for basic imaging and hyperspectral data analysis, and knows where to look for further help, if necessary.